 How to clip videos for private music lessons

-Once a video is uploaded, it can be split into multiple shorter videos or segments.
-For example, if a student wishes to focus on a few measures of a long song that their music teacher demonstrated on video, they can pull out just that part of the song to practice.
-To do this, open the video and click the "Customize this video" option.
+Once a video is uploaded to a student’s Private Library, it can be split into multiple shorter clips.
+For example, if a student wants to practice only a few measures of a long song their teacher demonstrated, they can create a clip of just that section.
+To do this, open the video and click the “Customize this video” option.

 Join MusicTeacherNotes